meed223/Minecraft-1.19.2-Modlist/README.md

 * Tesseract (unknown)
 * Forestry: Community Edition (unknown)
 * Create 0.5.1g - think this is due to large number of dependencies
+  * Steam 'n' Rails 1.6.5 - think this is because it's updated to keep up with Create

 ## Known Compatibles
 * Better Foliage (not used because ResourcePacks do a better job)
+* Distant Horizons (2.2.1-a works at time of writing)

 ## The List (just IDs, for Ferium)
 ```